Haivision/srt/docs/reporting.md

 application instance is using a predictable port number, that is:
  - With a **Rendezvous** connection, on any of the machines
  - On the **Listener** machine, where you use the listening port
- - On the **Caller** machine, if you explicitly request the Caller's outgoing port
+ - On the **Caller** machine, if you explicitly set the Caller's outgoing port
-    - To see the Caller's outgoing port explicitly, use the `port=<number>` parameter in the SRT URI.
+    - To set the Caller's outgoing port explicitly, use the `port=<number>` parameter in the SRT URI.

 To record the PCAP file on POSIX-based systems, use the following command (replacing `eth0` with your device name and `9000` with the connection port):